justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 | **Skills**         | any one skill                    |
 | **Feats**          | any one [feat](../../more/feats) |

 Variant Humans are those who come from an unusual upbringing.
-Many hail from servile clans, lineages of humans raised to excel in a niche field, such as wizardry or warcraft.
+Many hail from servile clans, lineages of humans raised to excel in a niche field like wizardry or warcraft.
 Others may be nobility or astounding prodigies.